Skip to content

 Monitoring pH levels is crucial for water and health, as they affect the water's properties and interaction with the body.
 Refer to the above pH chart to visualize and understand the range of pH levels from highly acidic to highly alkaline substances.
 This chart helps to illustrate how different substances compare in terms of their pH levels.
 It provides a clear visual representation of where various types of solutions fit on the scale.

-The first step is to choose the right minerals to raise the water's pH level.
+Making Alkaline Water The first step is to choose the right minerals to raise the water's pH level.
 Common minerals used include calcium, magnesium, and potassium.
 These minerals increase the pH and offer additional health benefits, such as improved bone health and hydration.

 Using a Mineral Cartridge or Filter: Some alkaline water systems use a cartridge or filter that contains these minerals.
 As water passes through the filter, it picks up ions from the minerals, which raises its pH.

-Oxidation-Reduction Potential (ORP) measures water's ability to release or accept electrons during chemical reactions, reflecting its oxidative or reductive capabilities.
+Oxidation-Reduction Potential (ORP) easures water's ability to release or accept electrons during chemical reactions, reflecting its oxidative or reductive capabilities.
 Expressed in millivolts (mV), ORP values can be positive or negative.
 A positive ORP value signifies oxidizing properties, meaning the substance can accept electrons and act as an oxidizing agent.
 Conversely, a negative ORP value indicates reducing properties, meaning the substance can donate electrons and act as an antioxidant.

 In practical applications, substances like chlorine, a strong oxidizer, significantly affect ORP.
 When added to water, chlorine increases the ORP by accepting electrons from other molecules.
 This high ORP environment helps to disinfect the water by breaking down and neutralizing contaminants and pathogens.
 For instance, in swimming pools and drinking water treatment, maintaining a high ORP (typically between 650 and 750 mV) ensures that the water remains safe and free from harmful microorganisms.
 The presence of chlorine elevates the ORP, indicating a higher oxidative state, which is effective for sanitization.